 Please note: this does not (in all but the most exceptional cases) include the provision of a representative for the hearing of your appeal.

 Legal Aid can also fund, where appropriate, reports by independent professionals, such as an assessment by an independent Educational Psychologist or independent Speech and Language therapist, during the appeal process.

 How can I find a Legal Aid solicitor?

 There are two routes:

-2. Via a local Legal Aid solicitor.
-To find a local Legal Aid solicitor see here.
+2. Direct approach to a local Legal Aid solicitor.
+See here.

 If you need to find out more about Social Care and the law (for both children and adults) , his website is a treasure trove of resources.
 Please see here.
 Luke also provides talks to Parent Forums.